 Gayer Anderson Museum: an enchanting house of secrets, the erstwhile Beit Al-Keritleya (house of the Cretan lady), the resting place of Noah’s Ark rested after the flood, and an English doctor pasha (exalted male Egyptian title) falling in love with a beautiful woman looking out of the window.
-These are some of the myths surrounding the charming Gayer Anderson Museum that is located near the massive Ibn Tulun Mosque in Cairo.
+These are some of the myths surrounding the charming Gayer Anderson Museum which is located near the massive Ibn Tulun Mosque in Cairo.

 Table of Contents

 When you live in a city like Cairo, you have a lot of stories to share.
-Here in this antiquated land, every corner holds a myth, and nearly every inch is filled with mythical secrets: some biblical, some archetypal: of larger than life personalities, phantasmagoric events, and arks that saved humanity.
-Gayer Anderson Museum is one of the hidden treasures in the historical part of Cairo and is a must-visit if you are interested in socio history.
+Here in this antiquated land, every corner holds a myth, and nearly every inch is filled with mythical secrets: some biblical, some archetypal: of larger-than-life personalities, phantasmagoric events, and arks that saved humanity.
+Gayer Anderson Museum is one of the hidden treasures in the historical part of Cairo and is a must-visit if you are interested in socio-history.
 Located in the Sayyida Zeinab neighbourhood, the museum gets its name from Major R.G.
 Gayer-Anderson Pasha, an English doctor who resided in the house between 1935 and 1942.
 It is noted for being one of the best-preserved examples of 17th-century domestic architecture and houses Gayer-Anderson’s vast collection of furniture, carpets, curio, and other objects.

 Al-Beiout Asrar – houses have their own secrets